YourMobileGeek/100DaysOfCode2019/README.md

 * Day 14
   > Worked on a repo.
 Made the required changes.
 Now i'll make a PR after the contest opens.
 Hope it works.
 So 1 down: 4 to go.

+* Day 15
+  > Continued the Repo search.
+I am aiming for more than 5 now.